-The other problem with Mr O’Donohue’s Will was that it lacked clarity.
-He requested that his estate be distributed amongst his family, yet there was no definition as to who he considered to be his ‘family’.
+The other problem with Mr. O’Donohue’s Will was that it lacked clarity.
+He requested that his estate be distributed amongst his family, yet there was no definition as to who he considered being his ‘family’.
 Other Wills might request that a gift be made to ‘Mary O’Grady’, for example, yet the deceased may have more than one relative called Mary O’Grady.

 Furthermore, there can be confusion as to the location or nature of the gift.
 This is particularly problematic when land is gifted to a beneficiary.
 The deceased may have known a parcel of land by a certain name – such as the ‘sheep paddock’ – but this does not provide a concrete definition.
 This could pave the way for a legal challenge following the testator’s death.
 The only way to avoid such issues is to provide marked maps and other evidence to remove any doubt.

 If the wording of a Will contains any ambiguity, a judge will be asked to interpret the testator’s wishes.
 If the judge is uncertain as to the testator’s intentions, the Will must be considered void.

 A poorly worded Will can also cause a certain gift in the Will to fail.
 Again, this might occur because the gift is not specific and so cannot be identified.
 It might also happen if a beneficiary pre-deceases the testator, yet a substitute beneficiary is not named.

 So, the testator might say that they want their property to be inherited by their brother Patrick.
 A Will should state that if Patrick has already died, it should instead be inherited by a different beneficiary.
 If a Will fails to make this provision, there will be a ‘partial intestacy.
 The gift will then form part of the residue of the estate.
 Or, if there is not a residuary clause, it will be dealt with according to the intestacy laws.